junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Where is Cas?"
 Two steps away from them, Jack is the first to ask.
 Sam looks at him with the same question in his eyes.

 Another mountainous wave of sickness washes through him.
 There is no word, more than sorrow, more than grief.
 What's the word for this ocean of blue emotion that is flushing him up and down, engulfing him under the water?
 He's breathless.
+Drowning.

 Lost.